Not everyone thinks “Kansas!” when the conversation turns to traveling the country and looking for good beer.

 Brian is a graphic designer, one of those “perfect for the road” kind of jobs.
 Maria recently began working for WooThemes, a web design and development company specializing in WordPress themes and plugins, doing customer support.
 That’s helped bring in some additional cash, but also changed up life on the road a little.

 As she explains, “When a customer has a question they submit tickets via email or using our ZenDesk Help Desk.
 The only requirement is that I work 8 hours/day, usually I work ~8-4 or closer to 10 hour days but I have the flexibility to break up my work day as needed to adjust for travel, like visiting friends or breweries.”
-She goes on to emphasize how perfect working for a digital company like WooThemes WooThemes, where you can set your own hours and become accountable for your own income.
+She goes on to emphasize how perfect working for a digital company like WooThemes is for travelers, being able to set your own hours and become accountable for your own income.
 “They’re great in this regard when it comes to our lifestyle!”

 Some might think though that having an 8-hour a day job would be a hindrance to traveling, perhaps even exactly the kind of thing one might be trying to avoid when seeking out this life.
 It is, after all, a permanent vacation.
 Or so it can seem from an outsiders perspective.
 Brian feels a bit differently.